Find Affordable College Courses

 $9,202 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at West Texas A&M University are $9,202 a year.
+In-state tuition fees for undergraduate students at West Texas A&M University are $9,202 per year.
 After completing their degree, visual and performing arts graduates from West Texas A&M University carry an average student debtload of $21,825.

 Read full report on Visual & Performing Arts at West Texas A&M University